Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 10. Cart-Based Recommendations

 Dynamically generated based on what's currently in the customer's cart.
-Different from "frequently bought together" because it considers the entire cart contents, not just a single product.
-If a customer has three skincare products in their cart, this widget suggests a moisturizer that complements all three — not just the last item they added.
+This differs from "frequently bought together" because it considers the entire cart contents, not just a single product.
+If a customer has three skincare products in their cart, this widget suggests a moisturizer that complements all three, not just the last item they added.

 Best placement: Cart page, below cart contents and above checkout button.